1

 「臣竊以天下之地圖案之,諸侯之地五倍於秦,料度諸侯之卒十倍於秦,六國為一,并力西鄉而攻秦,秦必破矣。 今西面而事之,見臣於秦。 夫破人之與破於人也,臣人之與臣於人也,豈可同日而論哉!

-'Your minister has secretly examined the maps of the world's lands: the feudal lords' lands are five times Qin's, their troops ten times Qin's.
+'I have privately examined the maps of the realm: the feudal lords' lands are five times Qin's, and their troops ten times Qin's.
 If the six states unite as one and combine their strength to face west and attack Qin, Qin must surely be broken.
-Now we face west and serve them, appearing as ministers in Qin.
-Now breaking others versus being broken by others, ministering to others versus being ministered to by others—how can these be discussed on the same day!
+Now instead we face west and serve Qin, appearing as Qin's ministers.
+Breaking others versus being broken by others, making others serve us versus serving others ourselves—how can these be discussed on the same day?

 15